erusseil/PISN-classification/README.md

 Once you have your dataset, the idea is to fit the lightcurves using a given model.
 The parameters used for the fit (for each passband of a given object) will be used for the machine learning step.
 For example from a simple polynomial fit of the form A*x^2 + B*x + C,  we will extract 3 parameters per passband per object.
 So, from a data set we need to obtain a table with all the parameters for each objects.
 In the folder FeatureExtraction is a script "paraa" that allows.
 It contains a functions 'parametrise' that will return you a table of parameter with the associated objects.
-Here we tried with two models, the polynomial previous mentionned and the Bazin function (more here : https://arxiv.org/pdf/0904.1066.pdf)
+Here we tried with two models, the polynomial previous mentionned and the Bazin function (more [here](https://arxiv.org/pdf/0904.1066.pdf))

 ## Machine learning